 There's nothing more precious than a brand new baby, and it's not difficult to come up with cutesy themes for the shower.
-However, good manners and proper etiquette are still called for during this fun celebration.
+Good manners and proper etiquette are still called for during this fun celebration.
 Whether this is your first, second, sixth, or adopted child, the joy of sharing the time with friends makes it all the more special.

 New Moms and Dads

 The host or hostess of the shower should make the invitation clear—whether it's for women only or a couples' party.
-If you haven't already thought about it, please consider having the men there since they need to be as involved in the baby's life as the women.
+If you haven't already thought about it, consider having the men there since they need to be as involved in the baby's life as the women.